flancian/garden/plan.md

   - Because of the above I'm building an [[Agora]]: a goal-oriented [[experimenta]] [[social network]] specialized in [[problem solving]].
     - You are probably reading this in some version of it right now.
     - The Agora, at its most basic and general, is a protocol: [[Agora Protocol]].
-      - I believe [[wikilinks everywhere]], an MVP for the application of the protocol, might have some potential to improve the health of the internet.
+      - I believe [[wikilinks everywhere]], an [[MVP]] or application of the protocol, might have some potential to improve the health of the internet.
     - This plan used to include developing [[palimpsest]], perhaps a generally interesting feature that might in time help bootstrap the [[Agora]]; but I know believe [[hypothes.is]] or [[memex]] are essentially it, and the Agora should interop with them and complement them if at all possible.
   - My plan also includes by default every social action which makes aspects of my [[identity]] which I consider moral and constructive available to others for either judgment or cooperation.
 In other words, I try to be fully open :)
     - My current attitude towards the world is to do the best that I can possibly muster in my public life; being open about my plan is a core part of my identity, as I believe openness as a social attitude results in interactions conducive to optimal understanding and cooperation.